michaelgrosner/tribeca/README.md

     4. `bitfinex` REST API only.
 Ensure the Bitfinex-specific properties have been filled out.
 REST API is not suitable to millisecond latency trading.
 Production environment only.

-    5. `null` - Test in-memory exchange.
+    5. `test` - Test in-memory exchange.
 No exchange-specific config needed.

   * TRIBECA_MODE